 -Alejandro Vinao, Composer

-Their 2017-18 season includes the premier of Dominic Murcott’s Harmonic Canon at Huddersfield Contemporary Music Festival in UK, Ensemble in Residence at Artosphere Music Festival, along with recitals and collaborative concerts in varying parts of the country.
-As members of The Percussion Collective Robert van Sice in its opening season, they will premiere Garth Neustadter’s Seaborne and present concerts and masterclasses at universities.
+Early in 2018, arx duo premiered Dominic Murcott’s Harmonic Canon at the Huddersfield Contemporary Music Festival in UK.
+This summer, they will perform as the Ensemble in Residence at Artosphere Music Festival in Fayetteville, Arkansas.
+They continually perform recitals and collaborative concerts throughout the US.
+As members of The Percussion Collective Robert van Sice, now in its opening season, they premiered Garth Neustadter’s Seaborne this year, and have presented concerts and master classes at multiple universities.

-With a repertoire ranging from established masters to today’s newest compositional voices, arx duo has worked closely with composers such as Alejandro Vinao, James Wood, and Ted Hearne.
-Always seeking opportunities to bring percussion to a wide variety of audiences, the group has given concerts, workshops, and master classes at universities and conservatories in the United States, Europe, and Asia. arx duo has served as artists in residence at Michigan State University, Lake George Music Festival, and currently are Faculty at the Young Artist Summer Program at Curtis Summerfest.
+With a repertoire ranging from established masters to today’s newest compositional voices, arx duo has worked closely with composers such as Alejandro Viñao, James Wood, and Ted Hearne.
+Mari and Garrett have served as artists in residence at Michigan State University and Lake George Music Festival, and currently are Faculty at the Young Artist Summer Program at Curtis Summerfest.
+Always seeking opportunities to bring percussion to new audiences, the group has given concerts, workshops, and master classes at universities and conservatories in the United States, Europe, and Asia.

-The name "arx duo" comes from their desire to forge new connections and artistic pathways - or "arcs"- within the genre, expanding the opportunities for bringing their music to audiences.
+The name "arx duo" comes from the artists’ desire to forge new connections and artistic pathways or "arcs" within the genre, expanding the opportunities for their music to reach new audiences.

-Mari and Garrett both proudly endorse Adams Instruments, Pearl Drums, and Vic Firth Sticks and Mallets.
+Mari and Garrett both proudly endorse Adams Instruments, Pearl Drums, Evans Drumheads, and Vic Firth Sticks and Mallets.